 So we have been working with hundreds of pastors across Iowa to develop a ministering relationship with our elected officials.
 Pastors came to Des Moines – over 1,000 pastor visits since the start of the project in 2016 – to meet with state lawmakers, members of the executive branch, and even the governor and our U.S. senators.

 Through the Iowa Capitol Project, pastors have begun to build relationships with our elected officials through prayer, words of encouragement, and speaking biblical truth to various public policy issues.
 These meetings are non-partisan, and all conversations are kept in confidence in order to protect the relationship between state officials and pastors.
 We want them to know these relationships will not be used for political gain.

 We hope YOU will be able to join us.
-To schedule your visit to the Iowa State Capitol in Des Moines for the 2019 Session, please get in contact with our offices, or click the calendar below for more information about the many opportunities to visit the capitol:
+To schedule your visit to the Iowa State Capitol in Des Moines for the 2020 Session, please get in contact with our offices or fill out the form below:

 During the 2019 legislative session, we are going to lift up each of the branches of government and their members in prayer.
 For the month of February, we are going to be praying for the Judicial Branch.
 The Judicial Branch is lead by the Iowa Supreme Court, which is the highest court in Iowa.
 Seven justices sit on the Iowa Supreme Court.
 We encourage you to join us in lifting up these 7 governing authorities.
 Click here to download a bulletin insert for you to copy off and hand out.